Striving to be the best we can!

 Here at St Botolph's we work in partnership with St Botolph's Church and our vicar Reverend Mark Thomson.

-On a Friday we enjoy our whole school celebration assembly where 2 children from each class receive certificates for their hard work and excellent behaviour.
-We also award certificates for children taking part in Accelerated Reader and Mathletics challenges.
+On a Friday we enjoy our whole school celebration assembly where 2 children from each class receive certificates, a Headteacher's Award to celebrate outstanding learning and a Christian Values award for a child that has been going 'above and beyond' in demonstrating one of our school values.
+We also award certificates for children taking part in Accelerated Reader and Times Tables Rockstars Challenges.

 Each year we hold a Harvest, Christingle, Christmas, Easter and Leaver's Service.
 These services are led by the children with input from the local church.

 Christian Values Awards

 Each week, as part of our Friday Celebration Assembly, we hand out a Christian Values Award.
 School staff choose children from each class who have really 'lived out' a particular Christian Value that week.
 Well done to all of the children - you make us so proud!